-Generally, at least one of following additional eligibility criteria must also be met.
-Reimbursement is possible if the veteran:
+Generally, at least one of the following additional eligibility criteria must be met:

-- Was receiving VA pension or compensation at the time of death, OR
+- The Veteran was receiving or entitled to receive VA pension or compensation at the time of death, OR

-- Died while traveling, under proper authorization and at VA expense, to or from a specified place for the purpose of examination, treatment, or care.
+- The Veteran died while traveling under proper authorization and at VA expense to or from a specified place for the purpose of examination, treatment or care, OR

 Your Next StepsThe following information will lead you to the next steps to apply for this benefit.